AlejoEpico/-Face-Detection-with-OpenCV-/README.md

 # -Face-Detection-with-OpenCV-
 🤖 An interactive face detection project implemented using OpenCV in Python.
 This repository provides code that utilizes the Haar cascade classifier to detect faces in images.
+Witness the magic as the algorithm identifies and outlines faces with a vibrant green frame!
+Enhance your computer vision skills and dive into the captivating world of face detection.
+Join the excitement, share your images, and unlock the potential of computer vision. ✨